stu-bell/azureFuncSftp/README.md

 4. On the target SFTP server allow the Public IP address of the NAT Gateway
 5. Call the function to test the connection to the SFTP server

-See `deployment.ps1` powershell script which automates most of the deployment.
+See `deployment.ps1` powershell script which automates the deployment.

 It requires:
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash#v2)